Content created: 2006-07-14

 In most births, the baby's head is larger than the birth canal, and if there were no flexibility on either side, the baby could not be successfully delivered, and mother and baby would both usually die.
 Two mechanisms make human birth possible.

-The fit is nevertheless always extremely tight, with strong pressures compacting the infant's head and sometimes ripping the tissues that hold the front of the mother's pelvis together.
+As the head passes through the birth canal, the fit is nevertheless always extremely tight, with strong pressures compacting the infant's head and sometimes ripping the tissues that hold the front of the mother's pelvis together.
 In examining the skeleton of a woman who has delivered children, one can usually see scarring on the pubic symphysis from this process.
 (It is even possible to count the number of deliveries from these scars.
 However, it is an inexact measure.
 Check here for a note on false positives on another web site.)
 In premature babies, although the head is smaller, the density of the fetal bone is less and the flexibility greater, producing a higher risk of brain damage from the pressure of passing through the birth canal.